 Fermilab recognizes the importance of maintaining an EMS.
 The EMS is the organizational framework that enables the laboratory to minimize environmental impacts due to operations.
 The system functions via an ongoing cycle that focuses on planning, implementing, evaluating and improving environmental performance.
 This process is used as means to continuously focus on the environmental aspects of laboratory operations to ensure compliance with regulations, and to demonstrate that the facility is operating in an environmentally responsible manner.
-In addition, the elements of the EMS have been aligned with the principles of Fermilab's ESH&Q Management System to form a combined management system that address facility operational liabilities that have the potential to impact individuals and/or the environment.
+In addition, the elements of the EMS have been aligned with the principles of Fermilab's ESH&Q management system to form a combined management system that address facility operational liabilities that have the potential to impact individuals and/or the environment.

-Fermilab's EMS was formally established in 2005 in accordance with DOE and Executive Order requirements.
-The EMS became certified to the ISO 14001 standard in 2007 and remained in effect throughout 2015.
-As part of this management system Fermilab routinely evaluates operations and seeks to improve environmental performance.
-The laboratory's significant environmental aspects have been identified and were reviewed in 2015.
-In areas where change is desired or required, goals are established with measureable targets that seek to improve a particular aspect of operations.
-In particular, the goals outlined in our Site Sustainably Plan document areas of significant emphasis where the laboratory is pursuing change.
+Fermilab routinely evaluates operations and seeks to improve environmental performance.
+The laboratory's significant environmental aspects have been identified and were reviewed in 2016.
+In areas where change is desired or required, goals are established with measurable targets that seek to improve a particular aspect of operations.
+The goals outlined in the laboratory's Site Sustainably Plan document areas of significant emphasis where the laboratory is pursuing change.